Meet, feed and cuddle our friendly animals

 Guinea pig

-KuneKune pig
+KuneKune pigs

 Some local ducks are regular visitors to our smallholding.
 They make a comical group as they waddle down the driveway to see if anyone can be persuaded to feed them.
 The ducks are more than happy to hang out with you while the grain lasts, if they are in a really good mood they'll even take some from your hand.
 If nobody is around outside, they have been known to invite themselves into the Cottages and take a more direct approach to persuading guests to feed them.